ImAbuSayed/ImAbuSayed/README.md

 ## Career Objective

-Ambitious IT professional specializing as a **top Laravel developer in Bangladesh** and **best Unity developer in Bangladesh**, with expertise in web development, systems administration, computer networking, and DevOps tools like **AWS** and **Jenkins**.
-Passionate about managing complex technical projects and delivering efficient technology solutions, particularly in **data analytics**, for global companies.
+An ambitious and versatile IT professional with proven expertise as a Full-Stack Developer and AI Engineer.
+Passionate about architecting and deploying complex, scalable solutions using modern stacks like Laravel, Flutter, and the TALL stack.
+Seeking to leverage advanced skills in software development, AI integration, and DevOps to solve challenging problems for global companies.

 ---